AutoGIS-2017/Exercise-2/README.md

  - Group the data by userid
  - Create an empty GeoDataFrame
+ - For each user:
+    - sort the rows by timestamp
- - For each user, create LineString objects based on the points, add the geometry and the userid into the GeoDataFrame you created in the last step
+    - create LineString objects based on the points
+    - add the geometry and the userid into the GeoDataFrame you created in the last step
- - Determine the CRS of GeoDataFrame to WGS84 (epsg code: 4326)
+ - Determine the CRS of your GeoDataFrame to WGS84 (epsg code: 4326)
  - Save the movements of each user into a separate Shapefile
    - Name the output Shapefile based on the userid number